Salisbury Football Club: History

 The history of football being played in the Salisbury area can date back to the 1870 with a record between a match between two teams from Gawler and a combined team between players from the suburbs of Salisbury and Woodville.
 The first recorded official match between the Salisbury team and an opponent was on 30 July 1880 against Gawler Albions.
 Sustaining a secure home ground was quite difficult for Salisbury as drainage and finding suitable grounds were hard problems to come by.
 The first guernseys for the Salisbury Football Club were made of old wheat sacks with black stripes sewn on.

+The first reported game for Salisbury in 1890 was on played at Salisbury on Saturday, 10 May, against South Gawler.
+It was reported the visiting team after a pleasant run down in Mr.Baker's five-horse coach reached Salisbury about 3.30 pm, and the game soon started but both teams were short handed especially the home team.
+This also being the Salisbury's first game they were somewhat out of practise, but nevertheless played a plucky game and that the club has now got a splendid ground.
+The final scores were South Gawlers, 7 goals 8 behinds defeated Salisbury, 2 behinds.

+On March 2, 1911, The annual meeting of Salisbury Football Club was held in the institute, and the following officers were elected: Patron, Dr. W. A. Hunter; president, Mr. E. Tate; captain, H. J. White; vice-captain, A. W. Griffiths; general committee, president, captain, vice-captain, secretary, J. Opie, and E. Judd; selection committee, captain, vice-captain, and H. Coker.
+It was resolved that the Salisbury club would join the Gawler Association this year if accepted.

-The Gawler Football League was founded in 1889 with Salisbury a foundation club along with Gawler South, Gawler Central and Willaston.
+In 1911 Salisbury joined The Gawler Football Association which was founded in 1889 by then Junior Clubs South Gawler, Gawler Central and Willaston when Gawler Football Club had a senior team in the SAFA (now SANFL).
 Salisbury won the 1914 minor premiership but lost the grand final to Gawler Central 9.6.60 to 4.7.31.
 A pavilion was built the year before in 1913 at their new home ground of Salisbury Oval with the help of a local gymnasium club.
 The 1920s saw a rather unsuccessful era for Salisbury, losing four grand finals to Gawler South.
-In 1932, the club moved to various different leagues including the North Adelaide District Football Association and the Lower North Football Association until World War II, and gained premiership success in 1937, beating the Virginia Football Club in the grand final.
-During the war, the club still remained active.